CSCI1090-S24/ps4/README.md

 **USING INPUT** When you use `input()`, it doesn't automatically insert a space before what the user enters.
 You don't want the user entering a space themselves, so you have to put the space at the very end of whatever you put in quotes as the argument to `input()`.

 Here is some sample output using the file `testfile.txt`.
+Your output should be formatted exactly like this and have the same wording.

 ```
 Enter a file to process: testfile.txt